aatmmr/aatmmr/README.md

 ### Hej 🖖

-I am Maik and like seamless and sustainable DevOps experiences.
+I am Maik and like seamless and sustainable DevOps and developer experiences.

 #### / facts